 Last Wednesday’s episode of AHS: Freakshow taught us about inner strength.
 The star of the episode was Dell, the strongest man in the world, who has come undone, now that he can’t seem to find the man he’s in love with.
-We all know that Dandy took Dell’s love and chopped him up real good.
-(And for no reason at all) Dell is not taking this young man’s absence lightly.
-He sits at the gay bar, night after night, waiting for him to show up and even ends up smashing glass over the bartenders head, after a smart remark.
+We all know that Dandy took Dell’s love and chopped him up real good (And for no reason at all.)
+Dell is not taking this young man’s absence lightly.
+He sits at the gay bar, night after night, waiting for him to show up and even ends up smashing glass over the bartenders head, after a smart remark

 This weeks performance came from Jimmy, who sang his interpretation of Nirvana’s “Come as you are.”
 Elsa looked as jealous as she was when she heard Dot sing.
-She needs to put down her quest for stardom through singing and think up some other way to get into showbiz.
+She needs to put down her quest for stardom and think up some other way to get into showbiz.
 Maybe acting?
 She’s a great liar.
 How many times will she be booed before she realizes that audiences aren’t too fond of her vocal talent?

 After Stanley’s dinner with Elsa, I’m not so sure he is going to settle for just one.
-He suggests to Elsa that the twins should have a mercy killing, because life is so hard for the two and it would only be right.
+He suggests to Elsa that the twins should have a mercy killing because life is so hard for the two and it would only be right.
 (Sure!)
 Ethel overhears the entire conversation.
 Will she alert the others of Stanley’s state of mind?
 And although Elsa responds uncomfortably to the suggestion, is she considering having the twins killed?
 She is being blackmailed by them.
-Elsa even writes a letter to Dot, after noticing that all she asked for was money, when her sister requested material things.
+Elsa even writes a letter to Dot, after noticing that all she asked for was money when her sister requested material things.
 Elsa wants to know Dot’s reason for wanting only money.
 What exactly will she do it with it?
 As everyone knows, she wants to have the separation surgery.
 I don’t know how she thinks that the surgery is even possible when they share organs and she would be left with one leg and arm.
 In any case, Elsa is looking into the surgery.
 Will this be the lure that leads the twins out of Elsa’s life?

 Who is next to go and what secrets will be revealed?
 Do you have any suggestions? comment below or talk more about this episode here with me ->

 Image Source: FX Networks